Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

-- Devers has 153 hits to go with a slugging percentage of .504, both of which rank first among Boston hitters this season.
+- Devers leads Boston with 154 hits and a team-best slugging percentage of .504.

-- Among qualified hitters in MLB, he ranks 46th in batting average, 39th in on-base percentage, and 21st in slugging.
+- Among qualifying hitters in MLB play, he ranks 43rd in batting average, 37th in on-base percentage, and 20th in slugging.

-- Devers has had an RBI in 61 games this season (40.9%), including 23 multi-RBI outings (15.4%).
+- In 61 games this season (40.7%), Devers has picked up an RBI, and in 23 of those games (15.3%) he had two or more.
 He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.